cboettig/labnotebook/_posts/2014-05-30-PLoS-data-sharing-policy-reflections.md

 the piece they pose several excellent questions, which I reflect on here.

-- When should an author choose Supplementary Files vs a repository vs figures and tables.
+- When should an author choose Supplementary Files vs a repository vs figures and tables?

 To me, repositories should always be the default.
-Academic repositories provide robust permanent archiving (such as [CLOCKSS](http://clockss.org) backup), independent DOIs to content, often tracking of use metrics, enhanced discoverability, clear and appropriate licenses, richer metadata, as well as frequently providing things like API access and easy-to-use
+Academic repositories provide robust permanent archiving (such as [CLOCKSS] backup), independent DOIs to content, often tracking of use metrics, enhanced discoverability, clear and appropriate licenses, richer metadata, as well as frequently providing things like API access and easy-to-use